emmaboardman1986/nihongo-connection-typescript/src/components/Accordion/README.md

 - An SVG icon is added to indicate the interaction available on the button.
 Recognisable patterns are utilised to increase quality of visual distinction (plus icon to expand, minus icon to collapse).
 The SVG is labelled with ```aria=hidden='true'``` and ```focusable='false'``` , to prevent it being announced by screen-readers and causing confusion.
 The focus state is re-added to simulate focus on the SVG when the button is being focused.

+## Content

+The accordions rely on class-specific FAQs, entered into the Prismic Content Management System.
+The title for each accordion section is limited to one-line in the CMS, and received in the codebase as a string (the heading level is handled in the codebase).
+The content for each accordion section is entered as rich text, without type restrictions (i.e. it could include a list, an image, a link, etc.)

+## Customisation

+Colours and font faces can be customised.
+Heading levels should not be customised unless there is a convincingly good reason why the accordion would be deeply nested within other content.
+The expected levels would be H1 [Page title] > H2 [Overall Accordion Title - i.e. 'FAQs'] > H3 [Individual accordion-section titles].

+## Error Handling / Prop Validation

+## Browser / OS Compatibility

+## Responsiveness

 ## Future work
 - Visual affordance - would be nice if clicking anywhere in the title area triggered the interaction.